 Genderqueer – A gender variant person whose gender identity is neither male nor female, is between or beyond genders, or is some combination of genders.
-Often includes a political agenda to challenge gender stereotypes and the gender binary system.
+Can include a political agenda to challenge gender stereotypes and the gender binary system.

 Genderstraight - See ‘Gender Normative.’

-Hermaphrodite - An out-of-date and offensive term for an intersexed person.
-(See ‘Intersexed Person’.)
+Hermaphrodite - An out-of-date and offensive term for an intersex person.
+(See ‘Intersex Person’.)

-Heteronormativity - The assumption, in individuals or in institutions, that everyone is heterosexual, and that heterosexuality is superior to homosexuality and bisexuality.
+Heteronormativity - The assumption, in individuals or in institutions, that everyone is heterosexual, and that heterosexuality is superior to homosexuality, bisexuality, and other sexual orientations.

 Heterosexism – Prejudice against individuals and groups who display nonheterosexual behaviors or identities, combined with the majority power to impose such prejudice.
 Usually used to the advantage of the group in power.
 Any attitude, action, or practice – backed by institutional power – that subordinates people because of their sexual orientation.

-Heterosexual Privilege –Those benefits derived automatically by being heterosexual that are denied to homosexuals and bisexuals.
-Also, the benefits homosexuals and bisexuals receive as a result of claiming heterosexual identity or denying homosexual or bisexual identity.
+Heterosexual Privilege –Those benefits derived automatically by being heterosexual that are denied to homosexuals, bisexuals, and people of other sexual orientations.
+Also, the benefits queer people receive as a result of claiming heterosexual identity or denying homosexual, bisexual, or other queer identities.

 HIV-phobia – The irrational fear or hatred of persons living with HIV/AIDS.

-Homophobia – The irrational fear or hatred of homosexuals, homosexuality, or any behavior or belief that does not conform to rigid sex role stereotypes.
+Homophobia – The irrational fear or hatred of homosexuals and other queer people, or any behavior or belief that does not conform to rigid gender role stereotypes.
 It is this fear that enforces sexism as well as heterosexism.

-Homosexual – A person primarily emotionally, physically, and/or sexually attracted to members of the same sex.
+Homosexual – A person primarily emotionally, physically, and/or sexually attracted to members of the same gender.

 Identity Sphere - The idea that gender identities and expressions do not fit on a linear scale, but rather on a sphere that allows room for all expression without weighting any one expression as better than another.